dweng0/Piggy/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder.<br>
+Your choice of server will need to proxy  `/api` to `https://api-sandbox.starlingbank.com`